VS2 Diamond: The Best Value in Clarity

 Find out why VS2 offers the best bang for your buck in terms of diamond clarity.
-Read on to learn all you need to know about VS2 diamond clarity to make a smart engagement ring purchase.
+Read on to learn all you need to know about VS2 diamonds to make a smart engagement ring purchase.

 Best Clarity to Price Ratio

-Contrary to what many think, the clarity of the diamond has nothing to do with brilliance
+Contrary to what many think, the clarity of a diamond has nothing to do with its brilliance

-Of the 4C's of a diamond, cut is the most important, but the clarity is often the most confusing factor.
+Of the 4Cs of a diamond, cut is the most important, but clarity is often the most confusing factor.

-This is the best area to save yourself some money.
+Clarity is the best area to save yourself some money on.
 The price difference between clarity levels can be staggering, but you can afford to go lower in clarity without sacrificing the beauty and appearance of the diamond.

 In this guide, we're going to explain exactly what clarity is and why VS2 offers the best value for your money.
 We'll be using real examples from James Allen diamonds.
 James Allen shows you the actual diamond you're buying, which is why they are our favorite online diamond retailer.
 Some other popular sites do not show you the exact diamond, so it's a bit trickier.

 Diamond Clarity Explained